|1||Uzice, Central Serbia|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Belgrade air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Belgrade is currently 2 times the WHO annual air quality guideline value

 Moderate 57 US AQI